 The Universe TV - Universe TV - Charles Cockell - BBC Horizon - Richard Hoover -David Attenborough TV - Extreme Universe TV - Brian Cox TV - Jupiter's Alien Moon TV - Brian Cox TV - Richard Hoover TV - Return to the Giant Crystal Cave TV - World's Biggest Cave TV - Paranatural: Blood Rain and Star Jelly TV - David Darling - Secrets of the Underground TV -

 5,532.
 The NASA scientists have discovered that life can survive in places where no-one had expected.
 It now turns out that life can survive just about anywhere that there is water.
 It doesn’t seem to matter how hostile the environment is.
-(Life & Extremophile & Universe) Universe: Life
+(Life & Extremophiles & Universe) Universe: Life

 71,587.
 At the start of a new millennium we’re about to embark on the greatest adventure of all time.
 500,000,000 miles from Earth a spacecraft will land of Jupiter’s icy moon Europa.
 Its mission: to search for alien life.
-(Europa & Life & Extremophile & Universe) ibid.
+(Europa & Life & Extremophiles & Universe) ibid.

 5,528.
 For hundreds of years scientists believed that sunlight was the only energy source for life.
 But within the past few decades new research has proven them wrong.
 Boiling water temperatures found around hydro-thermal vents on the sea floor were once believed to be incompatible with life, but recently scientists have discovered that the areas around these black smokers are perfectly suitable for a flourishing underwater community.
 Instead of the sun, these creatures take their energy from the heat, gasses and minerals emitted from the vents.
 These highly tenacious life forms are known as extremophiles.
-(Life & Ocean & Extremophile & Universe) The Universe s3e5: Alien Faces, 2008
+(Life & Ocean & Extremophiles & Universe) The Universe s3e5: Alien Faces, 2008

 5,531.
 The extremophile is generally a word for micro-organisms that live in physical or chemical conditions that are much more extreme than you and I are used to.
 People have found them growing at very low PH – that’s very acid conditions, very alkaline conditions, they can grow at temperatures, they can grow in the freezing ice sheets of Antarctica.
-(Life & Extremophile) Professor Charles Cockell, The Open University
+(Life & Extremophiles) Professor Charles Cockell, The Open University

 5,578.
 The floor of the ocean is home to exotic heat-loving organisms clustered round undersea volcanic rifts.
 The molten rock below creates steam vents and boiling ... hydrothermal systems of cracks and fissures in the Earth’s crusts.
 The heat-loving organisms thrive on these extreme conditions.
-(Life & Ocean & Extremophile) Horizon: Life is Impossible 1993
+(Life & Ocean & Extremophiles) Horizon: Life is Impossible 1993

 5,580.
 The floor of the ocean is home to exotic heat-loving organisms clustered round undersea volcanic rifts.
 The molten rock below creates steam vents and fissures ...
 The heat-loving organisms thrive on these extreme conditions.
-(Life & Ocean & Extremophile) ibid.
+(Life & Ocean & Extremophiles) ibid.

 5,582.
 Other than light, what else could fuel life?
 A clue came from underneath a rubbish dump in Romania.
 Here cave scientists stumbled across a biological treasure trove ...
 It was like a bubble trapped in rock until it was broken into.
 Nothing from the surface had got into it perhaps for millions of years.
 What they had found was a world as dark and isolated as Lake Vostok ...
 But these creatures were unlike anything he had seen before ... the cave was completely cut off from the surface.
 Nothing could get through; the scum was a thick microbial mat.
 This was the base of the food chain.
 But what were the microbes living on? ...
 In the absence of sunlight they were using hydrogen sulphide as their energy source.
-(Life & Romania & Russia & Cave & Animals & Extremophile) Horizon: The Lost World of Lake Vostok 2000
+(Life & Romania & Russia & Cave & Animals & Extremophiles) Horizon: The Lost World of Lake Vostok, BBC 2000

 5,583.
 The particles weren’t dust at all.
 They were alive.
 But what was this mysterious life-form?
 There was only one way to find out: take a look at the DNA.
 The results came back: there was no DNA.
 It was life but not as we know it.
-(Life & India & Alien & Rain & Panspermia & Extremophile) ibid.
+(Life & India & Alien & Rain & Panspermia & Extremophiles) ibid.

 5,620.
 We know that there are micro-organisms on Earth that have evolved to have the ability to withstand intense levels of radiation.
 There are bacteria that grow on the cooling rods of nuclear reactors.
-(Life & Bacteria & Extremophile) Richard Hoover, NASA
+(Life & Bacteria & Extremophiles) Richard Hoover, NASA

 52,822.
 Over half a mile down at the bottom of the Gulf of Mexico they came to what appeared to be an underwater lake ...
 Hundreds of thousands of mussels ...
 Rich oasis of life totally independent of the sun’s energy.
 (Ocean & Sea & Animals & Fish & Sun & Extremophiles) David Attenborough, The Blue Planet II: The Deep

 51,832.
 I’m in a cave.
 Each one of those tiny lights is produced by the larva of a small insect called a fungus gnat as a way of attracting its prey ...
 One of the most magical illuminations in the whole of the natural world.
-(Animals & Cave & Light & Extremophile) David Attenborough, Life in the Undergrowth III: The Silk Spinners
+(Animals & Cave & Light & Extremophiles) David Attenborough, Life in the Undergrowth III: The Silk Spinners

 52,802.
 It was at a hot volcanic vent around three kilometres down that Ballard discovered not just life but a thriving eco-system.
 (Ocean & Extremophiles) Extreme Universe: Edge of Space